Working at Southampton

 "We are a very friendly and supportive school both within the staff members and for our students.

-"As well as carrying out my own research, I'm currently our Head of School.
-Previously I have been Admissions Tutor and Director of Programmes (teaching).
+"As well as carrying out my own research, I have been Head of School, Admissions Tutor and Director of Programmes (teaching).
 Over the years I have taught many of our first and second year core modules, which are taken by all physics students."

 "My research involves supercomputer simulations of QCD.
 These calculations reveal particle masses and interaction rates that we can compare to experimental results from powerful particle accelerators such as the Large Hadron Collider (LHC).
 This tests our theoretical understanding of the standard model of particle physics and seeks clues on new physics beyond.